tarowatanabe/trance/README.rst

 constituent parsing proposed by Taro Watanabe, a transition-based parser with neural networks to score all the derivation histories.

+Currently, we support following neural networks (For details, see the paper):

-- Model1: no feedback from stack
+- Model1: no feedback from stacks or contexts (`tree` model in the paper)
-- Model2: feedback from stack in the shift
+- Model2: feedback from stacks for shift actions
-- Model3: Model2 + queue context
+- Model3: Model2 + queue contexts
-- Model4: Model2 + feed back from stack in the reduce
+- Model4: Model2 + feed back from stack for reduce/unary actions
+  (`+stack` model in the paper)
-- Model5: Model3 + Model4
+- Model5: Model4 + queue contexts (`+queue` model in the paper)

 Compile
 -------

+We can follow a standard practice of configure/make/make install.
 For details, see `BUILD.rst`.

 .. code:: bash